AppPear/fingerTrackingCourseProject/README.md

 # fingerTrackingCourseProject
 PPKE ITK Course project for neural networks class

-My project was to create a Vision application for neural networks.
+Our project was to create a Vision application for neural networks.
 The use for this in my case is providing a more natural input for Augmented Reality.
-I set a goal, tracking the user's finger in real time, without a teaching process.
+We set a goal, tracking the user's finger in real time, without a teaching process.
-I had same requirements as it had to run on a mobile device along with AR processes, also the weights file should be as small as possible.
+We had same requirements as it had to run on a mobile device along with AR processes, also the weights file should be as small as possible.

-I created my own dataset as I didn't find any up for this task.
-Then I trained it on YOLOv2.
-I used pre-trained weights on VOC dataset.
-I used yolo-voc.2.0.cfg as the architecture.
-I was able to achieve pretty good results.
-I trained it till 8000 iteration.
-I got 0.6 average error, and from a test batch it recognised 100% of the objects.
+We created our own dataset as we didn't find any up for this task.
+It was trained on YOLOv2.
+We used pre-trained weights on VOC dataset and also used yolo-voc.2.0.cfg as the architecture.
+We was able to achieve pretty good results.
+We trained it till 8000 iteration.
+We got 0.6 average error, and from a test batch it recognised 100% of the objects.

 The only drawback the weights' size was, around 500 Mb.

-Second time I trained in tiny-yolo (tiny-yolo-voc.cfg) architecture, with the same options described above.
+Second time we trained in tiny-yolo (tiny-yolo-voc.cfg) architecture, with the same options described above.
-I got less accuracy, but with a weights size as little as 65 Mb.
+We got less accuracy, but with a weights size as little as 65 Mb.
-I was able to test it on a mobile device.
+We was able to test it on a mobile device.
 I got around 15fps on average.

-To test my project:
+To test the project:

 1. clone and install yolo:
 ```